4mbl/notion-api-wrapper/README.md

 });
 ```

-### Field and Prop Options
+### Field and Property Options

-There is also options to remove built-in fields and props from the results.
+There is also options to remove built-in fields and properties from the results.
 Here is a kitchen sink example of that.

 ```ts
 const data = await queryDatabaseFull(process.env.NOTION_DATABASE_ID, {